Florida breaks: Mid-1990s popularity

 The Breaks influenced producers who mixed breakbeat with progressive and trance, producing a mixture that became known as "The Orlando Sound" or Florida breaks.
 The sound became popular among DJs and club goers during the mid-1990s.
 It was marketed internationally as "Orlando friendly."

 English breaks DJ and producer Nick Newton released a 1996 record Orlando.

 There is only general consensus on the defining elements of the genre, which spawned regional and preference variations.
 For example, the Orlando Sound of Central and Northern Florida were influenced by new beat, trance, and progressive house sounds.
 Producers in South Florida and Tampa chose a deep house flavor or retained more of the funk and hip-hop influence of Miami's "ghetto-bass" or funky breaks.

 The genre received limited local radio play in Central Florida on radio stations WXXL (106.7 FM) and on college radio WPRK (91.5 FM), as well as WUCF (89.9 FM), WFIT (89.5 FM on Space Coast), and WMNF (88.5 FM in Tampa).

 2000s

 The international and local popularity of Florida breaks began to wane in 2000, though it remains popular in Central Florida.

-2020s Digital Revival
+2020s Revival

-In the 2020s, Florida breaks inspired a new generation of independent producers and performers experimenting with the style’s syncopated percussion and energetic basslines.
-Artists such as Dino and Lightbulb, active in virtual spaces like VRChat, have cited the influence of Florida’s classic breakbeat scene and labels such as Ravesta Records while developing new events and music under the project name "Rhythm."
-Their performances and mixes reflect ongoing interest in breakbeat and Florida breaks within both online and physical electronic-music communities, coinciding with a broader resurgence of breakbeat-influenced production across genres like bass house, UK breaks, and electro.
+Florida breaks retained a foothold in Central Florida through the 2020s, sustained by both veteran DJs and a new generation of local producers.
+Several of the scene's original figures continued to share bills at reunion-style events around Orlando.
+In August 2023, DJ Icey appeared alongside DJ Magic Mike, DJ Sandy, and others at the House of Blues.
+The following year, Icey, Magic Mike, Kimball Collins, Baby Anne, and Jimmy Joslin headlined a Labor Day weekend dance party that Orlando Weekly described as a possible unofficial reunion of the Orlando breaks scene.
+Such events continued into 2025, when a Thanksgiving-eve party at the Beacham Theatre brought together a lineup billed as Orlando's veteran dance-music DJs.

+A newer generation has also worked in the style.
+In 2025, Orlando DJ and producer Arina Krondeva, formerly of Rinas, released a breaks-centric EP titled Scattered.